 If you're outside of your minimum contract period, there's nothing to stop you looking around at what deals other providers have to offer.
 In fact, we'd positively encourage you to do so.
 Something to bear in mind if you're eyeing up a new broadband deal is to check to see whether it's available at your new address.

 Virgin Media is available to about 67% of UK households so there's roughly a one in three chance you won't be able to get it.
-All of the other major broadband providers including Sky, TalkTalk and Plusnet use the same Openreach network as BT so if you can get BT at your new address, you should be able to get any one of these providers also.
+All of the other major broadband providers including Sky, TalkTalk and Plusnet use the same Openreach network as BT so if you can get BT at your new address, you should also be able to get any one of these providers.